Shepherds-Scribes/william-perkins/markdown/six-principles/revised/8-the-sixth-principle.md

-# The ſixth Principle.
+# The Sixth Principle.

-*Q.* What is the eſtate of all men after death?
+*Q.* What is the state of all men after death?
-*A.* All men ſhall riſe againe with their owne bodies, to the laſt iudgement, which beeing ended, the godly ſhall poſſeſſe the kingdome of heauen: but vnbeleeuers and rebrobates ſhall bee in hell, tormented with the diuell and his angels for euer.
+*A.* All men shall rise again with their own bodies, to the last judgement, which being ended, the godly shall possess the kingdom of heaven: but unbelievers and reprobates shall be in hell, tormented with the devil and his angels for ever.

-1. All men ſhall riſe againe with their owne bodies.
+1. All men shall rise again with their own bodies.
+  > John 5:28-29
-  > Ioh 5.
-28. Maruell not at this, for the houre ſhall come, in the which all that are in the graues ſhall heare his voice.
-  > Verſe.
-29. And they ſhall come forth that haue done good, vnto the reſurrection of life: but they that haue done euill, vnto the reſurrection of condemnation.
+  > Marvel not at this, for the hour shall come, in the which all that are in the graves shall hear his voice.
+And they shall come forth that have done good, unto the resurrection of life: but they that have done evil, unto the resurrection of condemnation.
-2. To the laſt iudgement.
+2. To the last judgement.
+  > Ecclesiastes 12:14
-  > Eccl.
-12. 14.
-For God will bring euery worke vnto iudgement, with euery ſecret thing, whether it bee good or euill.
+  > For God will bring every work unto judgement, with every secret thing, whether it be good or evil.
+  > Matthew 12:36
-  > Mat.
-12. 36.
-But I ſay vnto you, that of euery idle word that men ſhall ſpeake, they ſhall giue an account thereof, at the day of iudgement.
+  > But I say unto you, that of euery idle word that men shall speak, they shall giue an account thereof, at the day of judgement.
-3. Which beeing ended the godly.
+3. Which being ended the godly.
+  > 2 Peter 2:7
-  > 2 Pet.
-2. 7.
-And deliuered iuſt Lot, vexed with the vncleane conuerſation of the wicked.
+  > And deliuered just Lot, vexed with the unclean conversation of the wicked.
+  > Ezekiel 9:4
-  > Ezech.
-9. 4.
-And the Lord ſaid vnto him: goe through the middeſt of the Citie, euen through the middeſt of Ieruſalem, & ſet a marke vpon the forehead of them that mourne, and crie for all the abbominations that bee done in the middeſt thereof.
+  > And the Lord said unto him: go through the midst of the City, even through the midst of Jerusalem, & set a mark upon the forehead of them that mourn, and cry for all the abominations that be done in the midst thereof.
-4. Shall poſſeſſe the kingdome of God.
+4. Shall possess the kingdom of God.
+  > Matthew 25:34
-  > Mat.
-25. 34.
-Then ſhall the king ſay to them on his right hand, Come yee bleſſed of my Father, inherit yee the kingdome prepared for you from the beginning of the world.
+  > Then shall the king say to them on his right hand, Come yee blessed of my Father, inherit ye the kingdom prepared for you from the beginning of the world.
-5. But vnbeleeuers and rebrobates ſhall bee in hell, tormented with the diuell and his angels.
+5. But unbelievers and reprobates shall be in hell, tormented with the devil and his angels.
-  > Verſe.
-41. Then ſhall hee ſay vnto them on the left hand, Depart from mee yee cursed into euerlaſting fire, which is prepared for the diuell & his angels.
+  > Matthew 25:41.
+Then shall he say unto them on the left hand, Depart from me ye cursed into everlasting fire, which is prepared for the devil & his angels.

-The Scriptures for proofe were onely quoted by the Author, to mooue thee to ſearch them: the words themſelues I haue expreſſed at the earneſt requeſt of many, that thou maieſt more eaſily learne them: if yet thou wilt bee ignorant, thy malice is euident; if thou gaineſt knowledg, giue God the glorie in doing of his will. *Thine* T.S.
+The Scriptures for proof were only quoted by the Author, to move thee to search them: the words themselves I have expressed at the earnest request of many, that thou mayest more easily learn them: if yet thou wilt be ignorant, thy malice is evident; if thou gainest knowledge, giue God the glory in doing of his will. *Thine* T.S.